FoodyFood/virtual-saas-control-plane/README.md

 # Virtual SaaS Control Plane

-This project is a simulated version of a SaaS control plane.
+This project simulates a SaaS control plane including each of it's services and the databases they use.

 ## Description